AbduEhab/Java-LZW/README.md

-## Overview
+# Overview

 - This is the java implementation of the `LZW Compression and Decompression` algorithm.

 - I wrote this code to help me implement the algorithm in `VHDL` but I decided to post it as to help people who might have an intrest in algorithm understand it better or for people who need it to simply use it.

-- To make it easier for people new to java, I wrote the methods in 2 seperate classes as `static` methods.
+- The binary string I've added and used is an English tongue twister to demonstrate the effectiveness.

+  > Current Encoded-to-Decoded ratio is 0.579!

-> I've added extencive comments as per the request of the people who messaged me.
-I wrote int in such a way as to make it easy to understand for even the absolute beginners
+- I've added _extencive comments_ as per the request of the people who messaged me.
+I wrote it in such a way as to make it easy to understand for even the absolute beginners (with simple OOP knowledge)

 > I might add an implementation of the LZ77 algorithm sometime in the future.
 If you want me to prioritize it, message me.